Dave-MK/legends-of-asgard/README2.md

     ---
 + #### YGGDRASSIL

-    - Testimonials Section has three feedbacks from people who were satisfied with the company's service.
+    - This is the section that shows the nine realms in norse myth.

-    - Each card has a picture of an animal with its owner.
+    - Each realm is hoverable and when hovered displays a tooltip with a description.

-    - Each card has a story from the people who had an experience of using the Animal Shelter.

-    - Each card has a name of the pet's owner.

 ​
     ![Testimonials Section](documentation/testimonials.png)

 ---
-+ #### Footer / The Althing
++ #### The Althing

     - Footer contains social media links that open in a new tab.